johvargas/LTV/readme.txt

 This is work in process.
 ## 01/11/2020
 - currenly, the api_key and date is hardcoded.
-- the database and table "user" needs to be previously created.
+- the database and table "user" needs to be previously created. or can add the method 'connToDB()' in the _main to create the database and the table

 + Runs from the main method.
 	+ get the data form the API.